Blinken, in Shanghai, begins expected contentious talks with Chinese officials

 SHANGHAI -- U.S. Secretary of State Antony Blinken opened his first full day of meetings in China on Thursday by talking with local government officials in Shanghai.

 Blinken discussed local and regional issues with Chen Jining, the Chinese Communist Party Secretary of Shanghai.
-He also planned to speak to students and business leaders before heading to Beijing by train for what are expected to be contentious talks with national officials, including Foreign Minister Wang Yi.
+He also planned to speak to students and business leaders before flying to Beijing for what are expected to be contentious talks with national officials, including Foreign Minister Wang Yi.

 Blinken arrived in Shanghai on Wednesday shortly before President Joe Biden signed a $95 billion foreign aid package that has several elements likely to anger the Chinese, including $8 billion to counter China’s growing aggressiveness toward Taiwan and in the South China Sea.
 It also seeks to force TikTok’s China-based parent company to sell the social media platform.